kernelcon/hacker-hotkey/README-adv.md

 ## Host OS Detection

 Hacker Hotkey attempts to determine the Host OS by using the FingerPrintUSBHost Library.
-If you want to force Hacker Hotkey to act as if it's connected to a specific OS, set it in this ection Valid options are "Windows", "MacOS", "Linux", "Other".
+If you want to force Hacker Hotkey to act as if it's connected to a specific OS, set it in this section.
+Valid options are "Windows", "MacOS", "Linux", "Other".
 ```c
 Example: String OS = "Linux";